-We evaluate and compare the performance of SKANODE against the equivalent state of the art in the field, namely ANODE and SONODE, on this system.
 The symbolic governing equation extracted by \( \text{KAN}_{\text{symbolic}} \) within SKANODE is shown in Figure~\ref{fig:duffing}, where the identified expression accurately captures the true system dynamics.
 Notably, the extracted symbolic network exhibits a distinct cubic node connected to the displacement input \( x \), consistent with the characteristic cubic stiffness nonlinearity inherent in the Duffing oscillator.
 The predicted accelerations and recovered latent state trajectories are also presented.
 While all three models achieve reasonable accuracy in reconstructing the observable accelerations, only SKANODE successfully recovers latent states that correspond directly to physically meaningful displacement and velocity trajectories.
 This advantage stems from its structured state-space design and the symbolic learning capability of the Kolmogorov--Arnold Network.